- Conversion copywriting,

 Desk research

-First, Sabine checked up on the brand’s Mailchimp account to get to know their setup, run some reports, and see if we needed to work on their GDPR compliance (we don’t have lawyers on the team, but Sabine studied the legislation for copywriting purposes).
+First, I checked up on the brand’s Mailchimp account to get to know their setup, run some reports, and see if we needed to work on their GDPR compliance (we do not have lawyers on the team, but I studied the rules for copywriting purposes).

-She also audited the website to identify friction points that would keep visitors from making a purchase.
+I also audited the website to identify friction points that would keep visitors from buying.

-Then, she made a list of recommendations for the client to work through in order to optimise the entire customer journey for conversion and compliance — divided into priority levels and with detailed instructions (these actions were outside the scope of our project).
+Then, I compiled a list of recommendations for the client to work through in order to optimise the entire customer journey for conversion and compliance — divided into priority levels and with detailed instructions (these actions were outside the scope of our project).

 Sending a subscriber survey